 TMS could also be beneficial for generalized anxiety disorder (GAD).

-In anxiety, there’s often increased nerve cell activity in the prefrontal cortex.
-TMS may reduce the activity in this region, according to a 2019 study.
+There’s often increased nerve cell activity in the prefrontal cortex in people with anxiety.
+According to a 2021 research review, TMS may reduce the activity in this region.

 TMS for post-traumatic stress disorder (PTSD)

-According to a 2019 review, TMS showed effectiveness for post-traumatic stress disorder (PTSD).
-As mentioned, TMS can target the prefrontal cortex, which regulates how you process fear and worry.
+According to a 2019 research review, TMS showed effectiveness for post-traumatic stress disorder (PTSD).
+TMS can target the prefrontal cortex, which regulates how you process fear and worry.

-A 2018 trial found that TMS alongside cognitive processing therapy was effective for PTSD.
-The therapeutic effect of this combination lasted for 6 months.
+A 2018 clinical trial found that TMS, alongside cognitive processing therapy, was effective for PTSD.
+The therapeutic effect of this combination lasted 6 months.

 TMS for stroke rehabilitation

-A stroke happens when blood flow to the brain is blocked or reduced, causing brain cells to die.
-This can result in long-term loss of muscle movement.
+A stroke occurs when blood flow to the brain is blocked or reduced, causing brain cells to die.
+This can cause long-term loss of muscle movement.

-According to research, using TMS after a stroke could promote motor recovery.
-The idea is that the magnetic impulses can alter the activity of the motor cortex, the part of the brain that controls voluntary movement.
+Using TMS after a stroke could promote motor recovery.
+Researchers suggest that magnetic impulses may alter the activity of the motor cortex, the part of the brain that controls voluntary movement.

-A 2017 article also shares that TMS may improve dysphagia, or difficulty swallowing, by stimulating the motor cortex.
-They add that dysphagia affects 50 percent of people who have experienced a stroke.
+A 2017 journal article also shares that TMS may improve difficulty swallowing after a stroke by stimulating the motor cortex.

 TMS for schizophrenia

-A main symptom of the condition is auditory hallucinations, which affect 75 percent of people with schizophrenia.
+A main symptom of the condition is auditory hallucinations, which affect 75% of people with schizophrenia.

-According to a 2019 review, targeting the temporoparietal cortex could be beneficial for auditory hallucinations.
-This part of the brain, which is involved in language, is typically overactive in schizophrenia.
+Targeting the temporoparietal cortex may be beneficial for auditory hallucinations.
+This part of the brain, which is involved in language, is typically overactive in people with schizophrenia.

 TMS for Parkinson’s disease